openvinotoolkit/openvino/docs/optimization_guide/model_optimization_guide.md

 To understand which development optimization tool you need, refer to the diagram:

-Post-training methods are limited in terms of achievable accuracy and for challenging use cases accuracy might degrade.
+Post-training methods are limited in terms of achievable accuracy-performance trade-off for optimizing models.
 In this case, training-time optimization with NNCF is an option.

 Once the model is optimized using the aforementioned tools it can be used for inference using the regular OpenVINO inference workflow.
-No changes to the code are required.
+No changes to the inference code are required.

 ![](../img/WHAT_TO_USE.svg)